hyharryhuang/SwiftSummary/README.md

 # SwiftSummary
 Naive summary algorithm based inspired by a [Python implementation](https://gist.github.com/shlomibabluki/5473521).
+Summarises a block of text based on its paragraphs.

 # Installation
 Copy `SwiftSummary.swift` to your project.